Strategy 1: Automatically answer 15% of tickets directly in your chat widget

 Want help writing concise answers to these questions?
 Check out our library of question-and-answer templates for inspiration, and don’t be afraid to tweak them to fit your policies and brand voice.

-Use interactive Flows to offer more personalized answers
+Use multi-step Flows to offer more personalized answers

-Quick Response Flows are 1-click answers: The customer clicks the button and gets an instant answer.
+Most of the Flows above can be resolved in a single step: The customer clicks the button and gets an instant answer.
 But for certain questions, you need to collect some information about the customer to give the best answer for them.
-That’s where interactive Flows come in.
+That’s where multi-step Flows come in.

-Interactive Flows appear as buttons in your widget, just like Quick Response Flows.
-When your customers click an interactive Flow, they receive follow-up questions and select their answers.
+When your customers click an multi-step Flow, they receive follow-up questions and select their answers.
 This helps the Flow provide the most precise, personalized answer — completely automated, of course.

 Here’s an example from VESSEL, a golf bag brand that uses interactive Flows to help customers personalize their golf bags: